leomenezessz/pyppium/docs/index.md

 ***Among them the most common problems are:***

-- :octicons-thumbsdown-16: - *A lot of conditionals along the tests.*
+:octicons-thumbsdown-16: *A lot of conditionals along the tests.*</br>
-- :octicons-thumbsdown-16: - *Duplicate of screens to isolate the problem above.*
+:octicons-thumbsdown-16: *Duplicate of screens to isolate the problem above.*</br>
-- :octicons-thumbsdown-16: - *Add a baseScreen or a helper to repetitive waits scenarios.*
+:octicons-thumbsdown-16: *Add a baseScreen or a helper to repetitive waits scenarios.*</br>

 Thinking in this bored repetitive work and problems pyppium came to help you to dont waste your time with this implementations.